beckg/common/usb.md

 <br><br>
 See the BootLoader repository for building and use.
 <br><br>
 The code needs JavaNativeAccess (jna) to compile - we use jna to invoke the platform specific APIs.
-I jave checked in a version of jna but you should really get a version from git.
+I jave checked in a version of jna but you should really get a version from git:
 <a href="https://github.com/twall/jna">jna</a>
 Refer to the git respository for more details.
 The authors have done a wonderful job.
 <br><br>